pavithracjs/atlassian-ui-library/docs/guides/15-bundle-size.md

 It is basically analyzing JavaScript collections of files using the source maps.
 This helps you understand where code bloat is coming from.

-# What does it matter?
+# Why does it matter?

 When you talk about Apdex, load times or any performance app related, the bundle size is critical.